OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 Step 4: Run the onboarding flow

-The onboarding will help you configure the assistant, set up storage for memory, and define which providers you will use for models.
-During onboarding you will add API keys for the LLM provider or select a local model.
+Onboarding walks you through configuring the assistant, setting up storage for memory, and choosing which providers to use for models.
+You’ll add API keys for your LLM provider or select a local model here.

 Step 5: Pair messaging apps

 Follow the connector instructions to pair channel bridges such as Telegram or Slack.
-This typically involves scanning a QR code or following a manual pairing process.
+This typically involves scanning a QR code or going through a manual pairing process.

 You can talk to Clawdbot on any supported chat app of your choice.